pydata/xarray/doc/duckarrays.rst

 Missing features
 ----------------
-Most of the API does support duck arrays, but there are a few areas where the code will still cast to ``numpy`` arrays:
+Most of the API does support :term:`duck array` objects, but there are a few areas where the code will still cast to ``numpy`` arrays:

 - dimension coordinates, and thus all indexing operations: